Biggest Account Based Marketing (ABM) Mistakes and How to Avoid Them

 Account-Based Marketing is a core strategy for B2B businesses.
 ABM is an incredibly powerful strategy that has the potential to deliver tremendous growth and awareness with high-value accounts, resulting in significant results for your business.
 However, as ABM increases in popularity, many marketing teams have succumbed to the same common mistakes in implementing their strategies.
 The two biggest ABM mistakes facing businesses are a lack of sales and marketing alignment and not getting executives involved.

-ABM mistakes are costly for businesses, wasting resources and keeping them from realizing the full potential of their efforts.
+Account Based Marketing mistakes are costly for businesses, wasting resources and keeping them from realizing the full potential of their efforts.
 Unlock the full benefits of ABM by first learning how to identify these ABM mistakes in your own business and then how to avoid them.
 See the results you expect by putting an effective ABM strategy in place.

-ABM Mistake #1 – Lack of Sales and Marketing Alignment
+Account Based Marketing Mistake #1 – Lack of Sales and Marketing Alignment

 What separates top-performing marketers from other marketing teams?
 A lack of sales and marketing alignment.
 Top-performing marketers know that working collaboratively and having marketing and sales teams aligned are critical to a company’s bottom line.

-Having sales and marketing teams misaligned has been an ongoing problem for many years in most companies, but with an ABM strategy, the misalignment becomes exacerbated.
+Having sales and marketing teams misaligned has been an ongoing problem for many years in most companies, but with an Account Based Marketing strategy, the misalignment becomes exacerbated.
 ABM fundamentally changes the traditional marketing funnel, focusing on a smaller number of targeted accounts rather than casting a wide net and trying to bring in as many leads as possible.
 Initially, this can cause sales teams to be wary, so it’s important to overcome this barrier by highlighting to sales teams how ABM can reduce the length of the sales cycle.

 ABM relies on targeting key accounts and then using content to nurture prospects through the buyer’s journey, which makes account strategy a team effort right from the start.
 Keep the common goal at the focus: identifying target accounts, establishing desired outcomes, and determining how to most effectively market to them.